pulumi/docs/reference/pkg/nodejs/@pulumi/azure/network/index.md

 ```

-The list of DNS servers used by the specified network interface.
+The list of DNS servers used by the specified Network Interface.

 <h3 class="pdoc-member-header">
 <a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/network/getNetworkInterface.ts#L45">property enableAcceleratedNetworking</a>